PuzzlesClick here to start playing

 This small unsolved Arabidopsis protein only has 59 residues and negatively controls the biosynthesis of starch in plants and regulates leaf and seed composition.
 We are giving you 5 starts for this puzzle.
 Resetting the puzzle will cycle through these 5 Zhang server predictions.
 They are also in the Alignment Tool so you can use partial threading as well as an extended chain.
 For players with fewer than 150 global points.

 This is a throwback puzzle to the early days of Foldit.
-This toxin, produced by the Chinese cobra N. atra, induces contracture in skeletal and cardiac muscle.
-This protein contains eight cysteine residues that oxidize to form four disulfide bonds.
+These are the two chains of a bio-engineered variant of human insulin, which together complete three disulfide bonds.
 We are revisiting old Foldit puzzles so we can see how useful the recent additions to the game have been.